Jara555/Proteins/README.md

 - Hill Climber: this algorithm starts with folding pattern extracted from the randomizer algorithm.
 Subsequently, it changes the direction from a random choosen amino acids and checks stability for a number of iterations.
 - Simulated Annealing: this algorithm allows overlap and a degradation of stability for a maximal amount of times in order to escape local minima/maxima.
 Temperature is cooling down every run, as is the allowed amount of overlap and degradation.
 - Depth First: this algorithm checks all folding patterns possible by a depth first search.
-- Branch 'n Bound: this algorithm checks folding patterns by a depth first search and excludes specific patterns based on the number of Hbonds already found.
+- Branch 'n Bound: this algorithm starts with folding pattern extracted from the randomizer algorithm.
+Subsequently, it checks folding patterns by a depth first search and excludes specific patterns based on the number of Hbonds already found.

 ### Running